 The City of Yorba Linda works behind the scenes preparing for the winter storm season, including removing debris from storm drains and strengthening road and park infrastructure before the annual winter rains hit.
 Internally, every year, City staff reviews emergency procedures and coordinates between departments to prepare for a series of possible significant weather events.
 Yorba Linda residents and businesses are also urged to prepare for storms using the tips and resources below.

 Storm Safety Tips & Resources

-Sandbags help to divert or redirect water, mud and debris from your property and help prevent soil erosion.
+Sandbags help to divert or redirect water, mud, and debris from your property and help prevent soil erosion.
 Free unfilled sandbags and sand are available for pick-up at Fire Station 53.
-Residents are encouraged to bring their own shovel, and crews may or may not be present to assist in filling sandbags.
+Residents are encouraged to bring their own shovels, and crews may or may not be present to assist in filling sandbags.
 Supply may be limited based on demand and availability.
 In addition, Fire Station 10 and Fire Station 32 have empty sandbags available.
 For more information, please contact OCFA at 714-573-6200.
 Residents can also purchase fill materials at local home centers and building supply stores.

-- Make sure your wiper blades, tires and brakes are in good shape;
+- Make sure your wiper blades, tires, and brakes are in good shape;

 - Travel with a full tank of gas;

 - Slow down when driving in adverse weather;

 - Leave a few car lengths between you and the vehicle in front of you;